jgtz/StableMotifs/README.txt

 Done!

 For this case there are no putative quasi-attractors.
 3 of the 5 quasi-attractors correspond to the apoptosis attractor (Apoptosis=1).
 The remaining 2 quasi-attractors correspond to the T-LGL leukemia attractor (with either P2=0 or P2=1).

+Looking at the stable motifs we find 7 stable motifs.
+The motif (PDGFR=0, S1P=0, SPHK1=0) is uniquely associated to the apoptosis attractor, and the (Ceramide=0, PDGFR=1, S1P=1, SPHK1=1) is uniquely associated to the leukemia attractor.
+The stable motif (ERK=1, GRB2=1, IL2RB=1, IL2RBT=1, MEK=1, PI3K=1, RAS=1) is dependent on the (TBET=1) motif, and only appears after the latter has stabilized.

+Inspecting the stable motif control sets, we find 15 control sets to the three different attractors (Attractor0 denotes the apoptosis attractor, and  Attractor1/2 denote the leukemia attractors).
+The control set (PDGFR=0, Attractor0) implies that fixing PDGFR to the state 0 guarantees the system will converge to the apoptosis attractor.
+The same is true for the (S1P=0, Attractor0) and (SPHK1=0, Attractor0) control sets.
+These three control sets are obtained from the motif (PDGFR=0, S1P=0, SPHK1=0), which is uniquely associated to the apoptosis attractor.
+In a similar fashion, the control sets for the leukemic attractors (Attractor1 or Attractor2) are obtained from the motif Ceramide=0, PDGFR=1, S1P=1, SPHK1=1) associated to the leukemic attractor.

 ------------
 V)	SOFTWARE USED AND LICENSES